 Moana Instrumental Solos

-This book includes some of the top tracks from one of Disney’s latest hits, Moana!
+This beginner violin book includes some of the top tracks from one of Disney’s latest hits, Moana!
 Like the other recent book of Disney music, it comes with online access to audio demonstrations of the songs included.
 “How Far I’ll Go”, “You’re Welcome”, and “Shiny” are all included in this book, along with several others.
 A sure way to get a child who loves Moana excited about practicing the violin!

-Easy Pop Melodies
+Easy Pop Melodies for Violin Book

-This book has a perfect selection of tunes for beginners!
+This beginner violin book has a perfect selection of tunes for beginners!
 It has a bit of music that everyone can enjoy – from famous pop tunes to hits from the most acclaimed musicals.
 Included with each tune are lyrics and chord symbols.
 A sampling of what you will find in this book includes: Coldplay’s “Viva la Vida”, Elvis Presley’s “Can’t Help Falling In Love”, “My Favorite Things” and the title track from The Sound of Music, The Beatles’ “In My Life”, and many, many more!
 There are 50 tunes in total, follow the link and click the preview to see a list of all the music that is included in this fantastic book.

 The Big Book of Christmas Songs

 Sure, it can only be played during one season of the year, but who doesn’t love Christmas music?
-The difficulty of the songs included ranges from beginner to intermediate and advanced, so it’s a great book for anyone – they can pull it out each year and see how much more they can play out of it!
+The difficulty of the songs included ranges from beginner to intermediate and advanced, so it’s a great beginner violin book for anyone – they can pull it out each year and see how much more they can play out of it!
 According to a review, buying the hard copy book (rather than the Kindle version) is recommended because many of the songs span multiple pages, making Kindle use harder (but the user that brought that up still really loved the book).

 The Big Book of Christmas Songs includes both traditional and contemporary songs, such as: “All I Want For Christmas Is You”, “Blue Christmas”, “Away In A Manger”, “Frosty The Snowman”, “Grandma Got Run Over By A Reindeer”, “Feliz Navidad”, “Go Tell It On The Mountain”, and much more!